pyth-network/pyth-gitbook/tradingview-integration/tradingview-integration.md

 {% endtab %}
 {% endtabs %}

 2. Replace the `symbol` parameter with the Pyth symbol you want to display.
-For example, to display the price of Ethereum, use `symbol: "PYTH/ETHUSD"`.
+For example, to display the price of Ethereum, use `symbol: "PYTH:ETHUSD"`.

 3. Replace the `interval` parameter with the time interval you want to display.
 For example, to display the price of Ethereum in 1-minute intervals, use `interval: "1"`.
 Possible resolutions are daily (D or 1D, 2D ... ), weekly (1W, 2W ...), monthly (1M, 2M...) and an intra-day resolution – minutes(1, 2 ...).